-A student must be enrolled for a minimum of twelve semester hours of work per semester to be classified as a full-time student.
+A student must be enrolled for a minimum of twelve semester hours of work per semester or six semester hours of work per term to be classified as a full-time student.
 Enrollment for more than twenty semester hours requires the permission of the Registrar.
 Students on academic probation may never take more than twenty semester hours.